Tribe: Arizona built border barrier against its wishes - KESQ

 The tribe’s findings are a potential setback to Gov. Doug Ducey, who said last week that the barriers were “a major step forward to secure our border.”
 Despite his claims, the barriers have so far failed to make a meaningful dent in illegal crossings in an area where hundreds have been entering the country daily.

 Ducey spokesman C.J.
-Karamargin said Friday that he was aware of the tribe’s letter but had no immediate comment.
+Karamargin said Friday that the governor’s office was reviewing the tribe’s letter but had no immediate comment.

 The state installed 130 double-stacked containers in the Yuma area last month in an effort to close gaps in the imposing wall built during Donald Trump’s presidency that were incomplete when he left office last year.
 The Biden administration said in July that it would plug gaps but Ducey said he couldn’t wait and hired AshBritt Inc. to install shipping containers the length of 13 football fields in five areas.